-1955 Agri-Science IV/ University of Connecticut Early College Experience Animal Behavior & Training Application of behavior of cattle, miniature donkeys, sheep, goats, swine, poultry, cats and dogs to their management, training and welfare is the focus of this course.
-Course Eligibility Guidelines: Successful completion of Ag II, III and Ag IV Semester 1 Animal Science Pathway.

-This course combines ECE Animal Behavior and Training and Ag IV Animal Behavior & Training.
+1955 Agri-Science III or IV/ University of Connecticut Early College Experience Animal Behavior Application of behavior of cattle, miniature donkeys, sheep, goats, swine, poultry, cats and dogs to their management, training and welfare is the focus of this course.
+Course Eligibility Guidelines: Successful completion of Ag I, II, III and Ag IV Semester 1 Animal Science Pathway. & Training This course combines ECE Animal Behavior and Training and Ag III or IV Animal Behavior & Training.
 It covers topics in evolution of animal behavior, hormones and behavior, learning in animals, animal communication, and social systems.
 Students will apply the knowledge learned in class by training one of the school animals.
+Students who successfully complete this course will earn college credits from the University of Connecticut.
+1959 Agri-Science III or IV/ University of Connecticut Early College Experience Basic concepts of the nutrition, physiology, health and management of companion animals will be discussed.
+Course Eligibility Guidelines: Successful completion of Ag I, II, III and Ag IV Semester 1 Animal Science Pathway.
+Introduction to Companion Animals This course combines ECE Introduction to Companion Animals and Ag III or IV Companion Animals.
+It covers topics in safety restraints, responsible pet ownership, physical exams and medical records, parasites, diseases and dog grooming and training.